ansys/pymechanical/doc/source/getting_started/wsl.rst

     mechanical = Mechanical(ip='127.0.0.1', port=50053)

+**Method 3**

-You can also specify them using environment variables that are read when launching the Mechanical instance.
+You can use specify the IP address and port using environment variables that are read when the Mechanical instance is launched.

 .. code:: bash